Best Bottleneck Calculators for PCs in 2023

-If you are a PC enthusiast or a gamer, you must ensure that your PC is running optimally to provide you with the best possible experience.
+If you are a PC enthusiast or a gamer, you must ensure that your PC runs optimally to provide you with the best possible experience.
 For this, you need to check if your PC is bottlenecking.
 Bottlenecking happens when another component limits the performance of your PC’s components.

 Bottleneck Calculators